 Import SSL Certificates

-This section covers how to use an imported SSL certificate with a new SUSE Manager installation, and how to replace existing self-signed certificates with imported certificates.
+This section covers how to configure SSL certificate for new SUSE Manager installation, and how to replace existing certificates.

 Before you begin, ensure you have:

 A certificate authority (CA) SSL public certificate.
-If you are chaining CAs, it must include the root CA, and all intermediate CAs.
+If you are using a CA chain, all intermediate CAs must also be available.

 An SSL server certificate

 Third-party authorities commonly use intermediate CAs to sign requested server certificates.
 In this case, all CAs in the chain are required to be available.
 If there is no extra parameter or option available to specify intermediate CAs, take care that all CAs (Root CA and intermediate CAs) are stored in one file.

 By default, SUSE Manager uses a self-signed certificate.
 After you have completed the initial setup, you can replace the default certificate with an imported certificate.

-Install the SUSE Manager Server according to the instructions in 설치.
+Install the SUSE Manager Server according to the instructions in Installation.

-Complete the initial setup according to SUSE Manager 서버 설정.
+Complete the initial setup according to SUSE Manager Server Setup.